DoSomethingGreat07/GraphRAG/README.md

 - `chunk_size`
 - `chunk_overlap`

-When you change the selected artifact profile in the sidebar, the app loads the corresponding:
+When we change the selected artifact profile in the sidebar, the app loads the corresponding:

 - manifest
 - example lookup